olliiiver/sml_parser/README.md

 | [esp32_m5stack_sender](examples/esp32_m5stack_sender/) | Use m5stack to produce a message for testing                   |
 | [esp32_receiver](examples/esp32_receiver/)             | Receive messages and show infos on a display                   |
 | [native](examples/native/)                             | Test library locally                                           |

+The easiest way to test the library would be over the [native](examples/native/) example.

 ## Usage